 ‘Hola / Ni Hao / Marhabaan / Habari / Guten tag / Bună / Namaste / Mbote / Ciao…’

 Bonjour tout le monde.
 Je m’appelle Mr Harmes.
-I have been teaching at St. Anne’s for 6 years; mostly in Year 5.
+I have been teaching at St. Anne’s for 8 years; mostly in Year 5, but now working in Year 3.
 It is a brilliant place to work as I am surrounded by dedicated and inspirational teachers and learners.
 As those of you who know me will testify, I am passionate about languages.
 I am a fluent French speaker and I have a working knowledge of German and Italian.
 I am currently learning Spanish and Arabic and hope to become confident enough to converse in these before too long!

 I studied French and English Literature at the University of Reading, spending one year abroad in Lyons, France at Université Lyon II Lumières.
 After completing my studies, I became an Interpreter and Translator, working mostly in the Public Sector for the Home Office, Police and Courts Service.
 During more than 10 years in this role, I was fortunate enough to meet people from many different backgrounds and nationalities.
 This has given me an understanding and great appreciation of diverse cultures from around the world.
 I feel very privileged to have gained this experience, making some wonderful friends in the process and I am keen to share what I have learned with others with the hope that they too will develop a passion for language and cultures.